High Visibility: On Location in Rural America and Indian Country

 American Ledger No. 2; Raven Chacon

 Art of the Rural and the Plains Art Museum have entered into a long-term partnership to create the collaborative platform for High Visibility: On Location in Rural America and Indian Country, an exhibition, publication series, and network of region-specific collaborations and projects.
 Beginning first in the plains region, High Visibility will collaborate with individuals, communities, and institutions across the country, boldly reframing our national narrative.

-Launching in 2020 with a blog, podcast series, and an initial exhibition in October at the Plains Art Museum, High Visibility will gather a diverse range of art works, practices, and histories from rural America and Indian Country, making visible this rich, complicated body of contemporary work.
+Launching in November 2020 with a publication/podcast series, and an initial exhibition in October at the Plains Art Museum, High Visibility will gather a diverse range of art works, practices, and histories from rural America and Indian Country, making visible this rich, complicated body of contemporary work.
 This collaborative work aims to spark a national reappraisal of the critical and cultural narratives around contemporary visual art and socially-engaged practice in rural and Indigenous communities – and provide much needed cultural context in a moment of heightened awareness and anxiety on the rural-urban divide.

 As the artists represented share their work in their own visual and relational language, High Visibility will inspire audiences to make connections within their own everyday experience – to re-draw their connections between the cultures, practices, and ways of being present in rural America and Indian Country.